 To my amazement, he was holding a file containing the two legal pads of Raneous’ story.
 I had nearly forgotten about him at this point.
 Again to my amazement, I realized all of it was there including some notes I had been working on.

 You see, not only was the story lost, but I had hit a wall with the ending because I know the ending.
 But I couldn’t get the ending to work with the story I had.
 About a month later, I was asking God, about priorities in my life and he heavily impressed on me, “Finish your story!
 I gave you this story and you need to finish it!”
 So more out of obedience than anything, I went back to it and my frustration with the end.
 “I can’t get the end, God!”
 I said in frustration.
-Then he showed me that this is not the end.
-This is one book and every book is a level and there are seven.
+Then he showed me that this one book is not the end.
+This is one book and every book is a level, an adventure and an underlying theme.
 “Raneous” really means “Reign-in-us” and he represents us as we learn to partner with God in our lives.

 “Ooooh!
 Well that makes it a whole lot easier!”
 So I literally finished the ending of Fallen in rough draft in thirty minutes.